LiveHelperChat/chatGPT/README.md

 ### Demo

-You can see ChatGPT chat running on https://doc.livehelperchat.com/ it can answer questions only related to Live Helper Chat documentation.
+* You can see ChatGPT chat running on https://doc.livehelperchat.com/ it can answer questions only related to Live Helper Chat documentation.
 Demo also supports streaming.
+* For facebook demo look at https://www.facebook.com/LiveHelperChat/ and write message to messenger :)

 We are using for this demo https://livehelperchat.com/order/now if you want easily setup your own bot.

 * For streaming demo look at https://youtu.be/9clxMjnrGsM
 * For setup from scratch without extension, look at https://youtu.be/SEsOjmoKdrI
+* For setup on facebook messenger look at https://youtu.be/nIExwuWeb3E

 How it works?